Trampling

 Psychology

 Reported motives cluster around three overlapping threads: masochistic enjoyment of pressure and concentrated sensation; an erotic focus on feet or footwear as the instrument of contact; and dominance–submission dynamics, where being literally beneath and walked upon expresses surrender and trust.
-For many participants the appeal is the headspace — the submissive sense of yielding control and the present-moment focus that intense sensation produces — more than pain itself.
-As with BDSM generally, it is understood as a benign variation rather than a disorder.
-Dedicated research on trampling specifically is sparse, so most explanation is extrapolated from broader work on masochism, dominance/submission, and foot partialism.
+For many participants the appeal is the headspace (the submissive sense of yielding control and the present-moment focus that intense sensation produces) more than pain itself.
+Fantasies of this kind are far from rare: in the general-population fantasy survey by Joyal, Cossette & Lapierre (2015), submission and domination themes ranked among the most common rather than unusual fantasies, with dominance and submission fantasies each reported by a large share of respondents.
+As with BDSM generally, trampling is understood as a benign variation rather than a disorder.
+Dedicated research on the practice itself is sparse, so most explanation is extrapolated from broader work on masochism, dominance and submission, and foot partialism.

 Prevalence & culture

 No survey measures trampling directly, so estimates rely on proxies from its two parent interests.
 In the large internet study by Scorolli and colleagues (2007), published in the International Journal of Impotence Research, feet and foot-associated objects were by a wide margin the most common body-part fetish, accounting for roughly 47% of the body-part preferences sampled.
-Trampling draws on that large pool of foot-focused interest plus the substantial population reporting masochistic or submissive interest, but only a small fraction of either group engages specifically in being walked on.
-It is therefore best estimated as an uncommon but well-supported niche, with visibility concentrated in BDSM community spaces, foot-fetish media, and clip markets rather than mainstream culture.
+Trampling draws on that large pool of foot-focused interest plus the substantial population reporting masochistic or submissive interest, documented in work such as Joyal & Carpentier (2017), which found paraphilic-adjacent interests including submission to be widespread in the general population.
+Only a small fraction of either group engages specifically in being walked on, so trampling is best estimated as an uncommon but well-supported niche, with visibility concentrated in BDSM community spaces, foot-fetish media, and clip markets rather than mainstream culture.

 Safety, consent & law